vegantransistor/BoschSmartHome/P1/README.md

 ![boot](./pictures/boot.png)

-Our first small application runs in the device -without signature.
+Our first small application runs in the device **without signature**.
 Normally, at this stage, uBoot is loaded into SDRAM and runs.
 Our goal is now to get a uBoot console.
 If not secured, uBoot can be easily interrupted, see for example the work of [Colin O'Flynn on the Philips Hue device](https://colinoflynn.com/2016/07/getting-root-on-philips-hue-bridge-2-0/).
-This particular hack (disturbing the flash loading process) did not work in the Bosch SmartHome Controller.
-If we have a look at the uBoot binary, we see that the environmental variables are embedded in the binary (found in the u-boot.img file).
-Integrity of these variables is checked by secure boot -broken now.
+This particular hack (disturbing the flash loading process) did not work in the Bosch SmartHome Controller I. If we have a look at the uBoot binary, we see that the environmental variables are embedded in the binary (found in the u-boot.img file).
+Integrity of these variables is checked by secure boot - broken now.
 We can manipulate one specific variable "bootdelay" from 0 (no delay) to 9 (9 seconds delay) so that uBoot can be interrupted and a console is available:

 ![delay](./pictures/delay.png)